 E4 Emergency Contact Information (or Emergency Response Plan) Emergency Contact Information or the Emergency Response Plan must be posted at the entrances to all houses or at an on-site central location, with the exception that emergency information may be posted at a central office or the main office if the office is located on the same site as the facility.
-This must include: Emergency information and numbers, i.e. relevant information for the responders about the site as needed, contact number for fire department, local utilities, etc.; Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
+This must include: □ Emergency information and numbers, i.e. relevant information for the responders about the site as needed, contact number for fire department, local utilities, etc.; □ Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
 This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
-Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and Contingency plans and precautions to cope with emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, etc. O Yes O No O N/A /10 E5 The physical environment must take into consideration the safety of the hens, including but not limited to: There must be no sharp edges, projections, protrusions, damaged partitions, etc. that are likely to cause injury or distress to the birds.
-O Yes O No O N/A /3 E6 Electrical equipment must be: Inaccessible to the birds; Well-insulated and properly grounded; and Safeguarded from rodents.
-O Yes O No O N/A /3 E7 With the exception of insecticidal preservatives, the birds must have no possibility to come into contact with paints, wood preservatives, disinfectants, or other toxins.
-O Yes O No O N/A /3 E8 Where used, euthanasia equipment must show no obvious signs of neglect, i.e. rust, dirt and grime, and must be stored in a secure location protected from the elements.
-O Yes O No O N/A /3 E9 Housing and equipment must be designed so that the hens can be readily inspected during daily observations.
+Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and □ Contingency plans and precautions to cope with emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, etc. • Auditor note: If the house is located on the same property as the main office, Emergency Contact Information or the Emergency Response Plan may be posted at the main office instead of the house.
+See M7.
+O Yes O No O N/A /10 E 5 The physical environment must take into consideration the safety of the hens, including but not limited to: There must be no sharp edges, projections, protrusions, damaged partitions, etc. that are likely to cause injury or distress to the birds.
+O Yes O No N/A /3 E 6 Electrical equipment must be: Inaccessible to the birds; Well-insulated and properly grounded; and Safeguarded from rodents.
+O Yes O No O N/A /3 E 7 With the exception of insecticidal preservatives, the birds must have no possibility to come into contact with paints, wood preservatives, disinfectants, or other toxins.
+O Yes O No N/A /3 E8 Where used, euthanasia equipment must show no obvious signs of neglect, i.e. rust, dirt and grime, and must be stored in a secure location protected from the elements.
+O Yes O No O N/A /3 E 9 Housing and equipment must be designed so that the hens can be readily inspected during daily observations.
 O Yes O No O N/A /3 E10 The house design must allow effective cleaning to prevent the significant buildup of parasites and other pathogens.
 Internal walls must be smooth, and constructed of a durable material capable of withstanding cleanout procedures.
 O Yes O No O N/A /3